CoST tools and standards

 OC4IDS

-OC4IDS postcardIn partnership with Open Contracting Partnership, in 2019 CoST launched the Open Contracting for Infrastructure Data Standard (OC4IDS).
-The OC4IDS utilises CoST and OCP expertise, combining contract level disclosure using the Open Contracting Data Standard with project-level disclosure using the CoST IDS.
-In doing so, the OC4IDS connects previously siloed information to create a view of the ‘whole picture’ of infrastructure investment and delivery.
+In partnership with Open Contracting Partnership (OCP) and Open Data Services, we launched the Open Contracting for Infrastructure Data Standard (OC4IDS).
+The OC4IDS utilises the expertise of us and OCP, combining contract level publication using the Open Contracting Data Standard with project-level publication using the CoST IDS.
+In doing so, the OC4IDS connects previously siloed information to create a view of a bigger picture of infrastructure investment and delivery.

 The OC4IDS transforms paper-based processes into machine-readable open data which boosts efficiency, strengthens competition and delivers better value for money.
-It provides detailed guidance on what – and how – to disclose data at three levels:
+It provides detailed guidance on what – and how – to publish data at three levels:

 • The project level, covering identification, preparation, implementation and completion phases